SantiagoSalazarPavajeau/learn-blog/_posts/2020-06-08-hoisting_variables_in_javascript.markdown

 console.log(a) // returns 1
 ```

-So there is a way to limit the scope of **var** variables and that is by using function scope or closures.
+So there is a way to limit the hoisting of **var** variables and that is by using function scope or closures.

-Ignoring block scope can be very problematic because we loose control of the **var** variables because its behavior is counterintuitive.
+Ignoring block scope can be very problematic because we loose control of the **var** variables, i.e. their behavior is counterintuitive.
 This can cause bugs, and actually its hard to think of how JS existed only declaring variables with **var**  because it has all of these unexpected complexities.

 ## Loops and var as an example